Texas Tech University

 c.
 Dual Employment

 An employee may not be in any dual employment positions that would result in a conflict of interest in relation to their position at TTU.
-If such a circumstance arises, the employee shall remove themself from the procurement and/or contract process and disclose the relationship to their direct supervisor and to the Chief Procurement Officer.
+If such a circumstance arises, the employee shall remove themself from the procurement, purchasing, or contract process and disclose the relationship to their direct supervisor and to the Assistant Vice President and Chief Procurement Officer.

 A TTU department may not engage a vendor to provide goods or services under the following circumstances: